Durga Puja: Regional celebrations and observances

+In Bishnupur, West Bengal, Durga Puja holds a unique and significant place.
+The district boasts the Rajbari Durga Puja, also known as the Mrinmoyee Maa er pujo, which dates back to 994 AD.
+This makes it the oldest Durga Puja in the entire Bengal region, encompassing present-day Bangladesh, Odisha, and Tripura.

+In Basirhat, West Bengal, the scale and intensity of Durga Puja celebrations are among the largest in North 24 Parganas district.
+In terms of the number of Durga Puja pandals, the city ranks fourth in West Bengal, following Kolkata, Asansol, Durgapur, and Siliguri.
+For more than 150 years, the Durga idol has been immersed on boats in this city.
+On the day of Vijayadashami, people usually come in Basirhat to see the immersion festival.
+The idols and installations have changed in the modern era, but the immersion continues to be done in the Ichamati River by boat according to the ancient tradition.
+A fair is held on both banks of the river centering on the immersion.
+The special attraction of this fair is wooden furniture and various wooden items.

+Siliguri, West Bengal also hosts more than 100 durga pujas, 82 of which are registered by the Siliguri Metropolitan Police.
+Siliguri's Durga Puja is the third largest in West Bengal after Kolkata and Asansol-Durgapur.

 Durga Puja is a widely celebrated festival in the Indian states of West Bengal, Bihar, Jharkhand, Uttar Pradesh (eastern parts), Assam, and Odisha.
 It is celebrated over a five-day period.
 Streets are decked up with festive lights, loudspeakers play festive songs as well as recitation of hymns and chants by priests, and pandals are erected by communities.
 The roads become overcrowded with revellers, devotees, and pandal-hoppers visiting the pandals on puja days.
 It often creates chaotic traffic conditions.
 Shops, eateries, and restaurants stay open all night; fairs are also set up and cultural programmes are held.
-People form organizing committees, which plan and oversee the pandal during the festivities.
+People form organising committees, which plan and oversee the pandal during the festivities.
 Today, Durga Puja has turned into a consumerist social carnival, a major public spectacle and a major arts event riding on the wave of commercialisation, corporate sponsorship, and craze for award-winning.
 For private domestic pujas, families dedicate an area of their homes, known as thakur dalan, for Durga Puja where the sculpture-idols for worship is placed and decorated with home-dyed fabric, sola ornamentations, and gold and silver foil decorations.
 Elaborate rituals like arati are performed and prasad is distributed after being offered to the deities.
 As a tradition, married daughters visit their parents and celebrate the Durga Puja with them, a symbolism alluding to Durga who is popularly believed to return to her natal home during the puja.